Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Hawks

 - This season, Malcolm Brogdon has made 5.3 shots per game, which adds up to 10.2% of his team's total makes.

-- The Hawks are the 25th-best defensive team in the league, conceding 118.1 points per game.
+- The Hawks are the 25th-best defensive team in the league, giving up 118.1 points per game.

-- The Hawks allow 44.1 rebounds per game, ranking 19th in the league.
+- On the boards, the Hawks have conceded 44.1 rebounds per game, which puts them 19th in the NBA.

-- The Hawks are the 22nd-ranked team in the league, giving up 26 assists per game.
+- The Hawks allow 26.0 assists per game, 22nd-ranked in the league.

-- Looking at 3-pointers, the Hawks are eighth in the league, conceding 11.9 makes per game.
+- The Hawks concede 11.9 made 3-pointers per game, eighth-ranked in the NBA.

 Malcolm Brogdon vs. the Hawks